Frequently Asked Questions

 Yes you can, National Compliance Training is authorised to offer all of our Driver CPC courses online.

-All of our online training sessions take place on Microsoft Teams.
+All of our online training sessions take place on Zoom.
 Sessions can be joined on mobile phone, tablet or computer.
 Sessions are fully interactive and trainers encourage interaction with drivers, group discussions and interactive polls are used throughout sessions to maximise driver involvement and reinforce learning.

 Each day of training counts towards 7 hours of your mandatory 35 hours requirement.